Cyclosporine and St. John's Wort: Can You Take Them Together?

 What happens when you take cyclosporine with st. john's wort?

-Cyclosporine is a calcineurin inhibitor used to prevent rejection in organ transplant recipients and to treat severe autoimmune conditions like psoriasis and rheumatoid arthritis.
-It has a narrow therapeutic window, meaning the difference between a level that prevents rejection and one that causes toxicity or fails to work is small.
-The drug is broken down by an enzyme in the liver and small intestine called CYP3A4, and it is also pumped out of cells by a transporter called P-glycoprotein.
+Cyclosporine is a calcineurin inhibitor used to prevent rejection in organ transplant recipients and to treat severe autoimmune conditions such as psoriasis and rheumatoid arthritis.
+It has a narrow therapeutic window, meaning the gap between a level that protects the graft and one that fails to work is small.
+St. John's wort is an herbal product sold for low mood.
+When the two are combined, the herb speeds up the body's clearance of cyclosporine and its blood levels can fall to ineffective levels.

 Why is this important?